Consumer Protection

 Wrong Amount

-Suing you for a debt that belongs to someone with a similar name.
+Pursuing you for a debt belonging to someone with a similar name, address, or Social Security number.

 The Process